 Exciting New Discovery

 As noted earlier, there is one area of the brain which produces new cells.
-Exciting new research, published in the October 15, 1999 issue of the journal Science, demonstrates that this regeneration ability is more significant than previously believed.
+Research, published in the journal Science, demonstrates that this regeneration ability is more significant than previously believed.

 Warshofsky explains in Stealing Time that cells in the hippocampus, a primitive part of the brain that controls basic functions, are continually replicated throughout life.
 It was assumed, however, that the new cells remained in the old brain.

 Contradicted that long-held belief, new studies using macaque monkeys show that cells generated in the hippocampus are put to work in the neocortex, the center of the mind's ability to reason and think.
 Once the newly generated neurons arrive in the neocortex, they "plug in" and become a new part of the brain's central circuitry, according to a Princeton University brain research team.
 "This shows that there is a natural regenerative mechanism" in the mature brain, says Elizabeth Gould, head of the Princeton team.

 Most experts believe the structure and function of the neocortex is very similar in all primates and that basic processes in the brain of monkeys are like those in humans.
 If monkeys can migrate neurons created in one part of the brain to another part, our brain can probably perform the same function.

 How can we make our brain perform at top capacity throughout life?
 Diamond and Scheibel say it boils down to "use it or lose it."
 In fact, they believe the phrase came from their work.
 "I remember at a cocktail party saying that for the first time to somebody," Marion Diamond told Warshofsky.
 "And they were really shocked that the brain could change at all.
 So we've been speaking about [use it or lose it] for over 30 years, and many people still don't believe that the brain will change positively with experience."